Overview & Content

 Recommended Prerequisite: Expressive Play Therapy, A Holistic and Integrative Approach or equivalent

-- Consider the crucial role of attachment, the effects of the loss of a primary attachment on the child’s emotional well-being and the impact of unresolved grief on the ability to form satisfying relationships.
+- Describe the effects of loss and the impact of unresolved grief on a child’s ability to form satisfying relationships.

 - Identify the stages of grief and describe the journey through the grieving process.